tobyhodges/studious-happiness/episodes/34-importing.md

 </pre>
 {: .python}

 Success!
-You've just writeen your first Python module.
+You've just written your first Python module.
 Any of the functions in that module can now be accessed in our Jupyter notebook session.

 ~~~
 %matplotlib inline